Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

-By \cite[Prop.~5.3.4.13]{htt} applied to the right-hand side of this equivalence, we have $M$ in $ \Fun^G(S \times \Delta^n,\bC)^{\omega}$ if and only if the evaluation of $M$ at every vertex of $\Delta^n$ belongs to $\Fun^G(S,\bC)^{\omega}$.
+By \cite[Prop.~5.3.4.13]{htt} applied to the right-hand side of this equivalence, we have {that $M$ is cocompact in $\Fun^G(S \times \Delta^n,\bC)$ if and only if the evaluation of $M$ at every vertex of $\Delta^n$ is cocompact in $\Fun^G(S,\bC)$}.
 By the case considered in the first paragraph, the latter condition is implied by our assumption on $M$.

 Suppose now that we are given a pushout square

 of $G$-simplicial sets where $i$ is a cofibration.
 Then the induced diagram of $\infty$-categories